nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/additional-ui-frameworks/nuxeo-android-connector/nuxeo-automation-client.md

 In the Android Connector, the Automation Client is associated to a context that references required dependencies :

 *   server configuration and credentials
 *   network status information
 *   Android Context (required for Filesystem and SQL Db access)

 You can access this `NuxeoContext` by using :

 ```
   NuxeoContext.get(Context context)
 ```

-context being the Android Application Context.
+`context` being the Android Application Context.

 If you use the base class `SimpleNuxeoApplication` for your application, you can directly call `getNuxeoContext()` on the application.

-The main advantages of using the `SimpleNuxeoApplication` base class is that :
+The main advantages of using the `SimpleNuxeoApplication` base class is that:

 *   access to NuxeoContext is simpler
 *   the lifecycle of NuxeoContext will be bound to your application (instead of being a static singleton)

-NB : you should use one method to access the `NuxeoContext`, but you should not mix them ...
+NB: You should use one method to access the `NuxeoContext`, but you should not mix them.

-Once you have the `NuxeoContext` you can directly access to the settings and the Automation Session :
+Once you have the `NuxeoContext` you can directly access to the settings and the Automation Session:

 ```
   ctx.getServerConfig().setLogin("jdoe");
   ctx.getServerConfig().setPassword("secret");
   ctx.getServerConfig().setServerBaseUrl("http://10.0.2.2:8080/nuxeo/");